Unlike ducks, geese don’t always require decoys to be hunted effectively.

-If you’re serious about investing in your goose hunting gear, this is definitely something you can justify, but they can run a pretty penny.
+If you’re serious about investing in your goose hunting gear, this is definitely something you can justify, but they can cost a pretty penny.

 Motion decoys certainly have their place, just be sure that you’re using stationary decoys as well.

 Go When It’s Cold

 When it gets cold, geese drop to the ground.